-THIS Is What It's Like To Assist Dr. Pimple Popper In The Operating Room
+This Is What It's Like To Assist Dr. Pimple Popper In The Operating Room

-Think back to your dream job when you were in elementary school.
-Maybe you wanted to be a nurse after your friend's mom came into your third grade classroom for Career Day with a shiny stethoscope talking about how she makes sick babies feel better.
+Think back to your dream job when you were in school.
+Maybe you wanted to be a nurse after your friend's mum came into your third grade classroom for Career Day with a shiny stethoscope talking about how she makes sick babies feel better.
 Or perhaps you got really good at Operation, like unbeatable, and figured you'd eventually become a surgeon.
-Either way, mom and dad likely encouraged your medical ambitions (because, hello, job stability).
+Either way, mum and dad likely encouraged your medical ambitions (because, hello, job stability).

 For Kristi Trinidad, the childhood dream looked similar — cool scrubs and surgical goggles — but instead of saving sick people or feeling that Grey's Anatomy adrenaline, she was in it for pus and pimples.